Tucson Toros: Tucson Sidewinders (1998–2008)

-In 2006, the Tucson Sidewinders won the Pacific Coast League championship, and afterwards defeated the Toledo Mud Hens 5–2 in the Bricktown Showdown for the Triple-A baseball championship at AT&T Bricktown Ballpark in Oklahoma City.

-Sidewinders timeline

-1997 – Martin Stone, a businessman, land speculator and former owner of the Phoenix Firebirds, purchases the Tucson Toros from Rick Holtzman.
-The Tucson Toros have a one-year player development contract with the Milwaukee Brewers, filling the gap between the end of the Toros' contract with Houston and the beginning of the team's affiliation with the expansion Diamondbacks.
-Diamondbacks prospect Travis Lee plays in Tucson for part of the season.
-Toros owner Stone persuades the Pima County Board of Supervisors to approve a lease on Tucson Electric Park (then under construction) that protects the team owner from a portion of the team's financial losses at taxpayer expense.

-1998 – The renamed Tucson Sidewinders begin their affiliation with the Arizona Diamondbacks, playing at Tucson Electric Park.
-A new mascot is also introduced, Sandy Sidewinder, a snake with arms.
-The old mascot, Tuffy the Toro, is phased out.

-1999 – In May, longtime Toros general manager Mike Feder is fired from the Sidewinders by team owner Stone.
-A local uproar ensues in support of Feder.
-He is replaced by Jack Donovan.
-After the season, broadcasting entrepreneur Jay Zucker purchases the Sidewinders from Martin Stone, reportedly for about $7 to $8 million, after Stone is diagnosed with prostate cancer.
-The new ownership group, led by Jay and Melinda Zucker, is Tucson Baseball, LLC.
+In May 1999, longtime Toros general manager Mike Feder was fired from the Sidewinders by Stone, resulting in local uproar.
+Feder was replaced by Jack Donovan.
+Following the season, broadcasting entrepreneur Jay Zucker purchased the Sidewinders, reportedly for about $7 to $8 million, after Stone was diagnosed with prostate cancer.

-2000 – Zucker loses over $200,000 in his first season as owner.
-Feder returns as GM.

-2001 – Feder leaves prior to the season to take a role as Regional Marketing Director for the NFL's New Orleans Saints.
-Todd Woodford returns to Tucson as general manager after spending a year with the PCL's Salt Lake franchise.
+Tucson Baseball, LLC, the new ownership group led by Jay and Melinda Zucker, attempted to improve the situation with a variety of promotions, including weekly fireworks.
+These efforts met with limited success, as Zucker would lose over $200,000 in 2000, his first season as owner.
+Mike Feder returned as general manager, but would leave again prior to the 2001 season to take a role as Regional Marketing Director for the NFL's New Orleans Saints.
+Todd Woodford, a previous assistant general manager, returned to Tucson as general manager after spending a year with the PCL's Salt Lake franchise.

-2002 – Rick Parr becomes the team's general manager.
-Despite the parent club's World Series win the previous year, the Sidewinders report 268,807 total attendance for the season, an average of 3,895 per game.
-Tucson Electric Park has a capacity of 11,000.
+In 2002, Rick Parr became the team's general manager.
+Despite the parent club's World Series win the previous year, the Sidewinders reported 268,807 total attendance for the season, an average of just 3,895 per game (compared to Tucson Electric Park's capacity of 11,000).

-2003 – Tucson Sidewinders prospects earn the nickname "Baby 'Backs" with their relative youth and frequent call-ups to the major league club.